 With official fuel economy figures around the 150mpg mark and CO2 emissions of under 50g/km, the Multivan eHybrid slips into a low tax band for company-car drivers.
 Charging the battery pack from 0-100% takes just under 3.5 hours using a 3.6kW wallbox.

 In a move that shows just how much Volkswagen's approach has changed in recent years, the only other engines available at launch were petrol.
 There's a 134bhp 1.5-litre on Life trim that achieves up to 35mpg and a 201bhp 2.0-litre for the Style version that returns a hot hatch-like 31mpg.
 These have now been joined by a 148bhp 2.0-litre TDI diesel that is paired with an automatic gearbox as standard and is likely to achieve at least 40mpg.
 While the plug-in hybrid’s figures are more impressive on paper, its fuel economy will drop sharply if you can’t charge it frequently.

 Engines, drive & performance

-This isn't entirely a bad thing because in town the light steering makes the Multivan feel easy to manoeuvre, helped by its tight turning circle.
+In town, the light steering makes the Multivan feel easy to manoeuvre, helped by its tight turning circle.
 Anyone used to driving an SUV is likely to feel right at home behind the wheel, thanks to its high seating position and good visibility.

 With 215bhp from the petrol engine and electric motor, the eHybrid doesn't feel quite as sporty as the headline power figure may suggest.
 This is made evident by its mediocre 11.6-second 0-62mph acceleration figure, and the Multivan never feels especially punchy.
-There's smooth acceleration - especially from the electric motor - but the petrol engine sounds slightly coarse when it kicks in to lend a hand.
+There's smooth acceleration, especially from the electric motor, but the petrol engine sounds slightly coarse when it kicks in to lend a hand.

 Interior & comfort